w3f/xcmp_prototype_playground/README.md

 #### ParaA:

 - Sends an XCM message as usual.
-- Adds a commitment of the message (plus an index?) into its message MMR.
+- Adds a commitment of the message into its message MMR.
 - The message MMR root (or all peaks?) gets stored inside the XCMP dedicated trie.

 #### Relayer (Having full nodes of `ParaA`, `ParaB`, Relaychain):